Justice and Power #

 They say every town, every institution, every workplace, every home has its own unspoken caste system.
 For a minute, an hour, or days on end we’ll inhabit a small universe with its particular power structures and then bounce out into another.
 In some we are powerful, in some we are at risk.
 One minute you’re a rooster and the next you’re a feather duster.
 Outrageous displays of naked power plays do not reflect favorably on perpetrators and can in effect create impressions of celebratory ignorance and place the entire institution into disrepute.

-Disclaimer: What follows is my impression of the difference between Canada’s and Australia’s governance over the past forty years.
+What follows is my impression of the difference between Canada’s and Australia’s governance over the past forty years.
 It is a work in progress.
-If you find any error of fact or perception, please inform the website @ email@example.com.
-Thank-you.
+If you find any error of fact or perception, please inform the website @ firstname.lastname@example.org.
+Thank-you.**

 My main thesis is Hegelian in its pendulum swings between the continuing dialectic of a thesis, its antithesis, and a compromise to a dominant synthesis becoming the new dominant thesis.
 Today the pendulum appears broken as it swings freely from one extreme pole to its polar opposite.
 Sometimes the owl of Minerva takes flight, Apollo rules, sometimes the dogs of Mars are unleashed, other times the goat of Bacchus/Dionysus rampages.
 Complacency can lull us into “a stony sleep… vexed into a nightmare” snug in the arms of Morpheus.

-Australia in the 1970’s was emerging from 23 years of downy sleep; the depths of stagnation, described by Evan Whitton ** as **" a stench of corruption like a rotting carcass in a stagnant pool rising to the top, rolling over and slipping below the surface again", while Canada enjoyed the status as a paragon of good governance, a beacon of hope and a model for reform in the world.
+Australia in the 1970’s was emerging from 23 years of downy sleep; the depths of stagnation, described by Evan Whitton as a “stench of corruption like a rotting carcass in a stagnant pool rising to the top, rolling over and slipping below the surface again”, while Canada enjoyed the status as a paragon of good governance, a beacon of hope and a model for reform in the world.
 Today, the situation appears antithetical - reversed.